-The regulated waters delineated in this study are ephemeral and intermittent streams, riverine, isolated wetland depressions, and coastal salt marshes.
+The regulated waters delineated in this study are intermittent streams, riverine, isolated wetland depressions, and coastal salt marshes.
 The isolated depressions, coastal marshes, and parts of the riverine system were determined to be wetlands because they met the three parameter criteria.
-The ephemeral and intermittent streams and some portions of the perennial streams were treated as WoUS.
+The intermittent stream and some portions of the perennial streams were treated as WoUS.